-In this section, we apply the ideas developed in the previous sections to a biological system that has been intensely studied during the past decades to emphasize the practical relevance of perfect adaptation.
-The so-called RAS-RAF-MEK-ERK signalling cascade is a textbook example of a protein signalling network, which forms an important ingredient of the "machinery" of cells in living organisms.
-The molecular pathways in such a network fulfil various important functions, for instance, the transmission and processing of information.
+In this section we apply the ideas developed in the previous sections to a biological system that has been intensely studied during the past decades to emphasize the practical relevance of perfect adaptation.
+The so-called RAS-RAF-MEK-ERK signaling cascade is a text-book example of a protein signalling network, which forms an important ingredient of the "machinery" of cells in living organisms.
+The molecular pathways in such a network fulfill various important functions, for instance the transmission and processing of information.
 Systems biologists make use of dynamical systems to model such networks both qualitatively and quantitatively.
 Because of the high complexity of protein signalling networks, which typically consist of many different interacting components, this has also been considered a promising application domain for causal discovery methods.

-In an influential article, Sachs et al. [18] applied causal discovery to reconstruct a protein signalling network from experimental data.
-Over the years, the dataset of [18] has become an often used "benchmark" for assessing the accuracy of causal discovery algorithms, where the "consensus network" in ref.
-[18] is usually considered as the perfect ground truth.
-The apparent successes of causal discovery on this particular dataset may have led to the impression that causal discovery algorithms can in general successfully discover the causal semantics of complex protein signalling networks from real-world data.
+In an influential paper, Sachs et al. [47] applied causal discovery to reconstruct a protein signaling network from experimental data.
+Over the years, the dataset of [47] has become an often used "benchmark" for assessing the accuracy of causal discovery algorithms, where the "consensus network" in [47] is usually considered as the perfect ground truth.
+The apparent successes of causal discovery on this particular dataset may have led to the impression that causal discovery algorithms can in general successfully discover the causal semantics of complex protein signaling networks from real-world data.
 However, this success has hitherto not been repeated on other, similar datasets, to the best of our knowledge.
-Indeed, modelling and understanding such systems and inferring their behaviour and structure from data still pose many challenges, for instance, because of feedback loops and the inherent dynamical nature of such systems [52].
+Indeed, modeling and understanding such systems and inferring their behavior and structure from data still poses many challenges, for instance because of feedback loops and the inherent dynamical nature of such systems [48].

-In this section, we focus on understanding the properties of the equilibrium distribution of a simple model of the RAS-RAF-MEK-ERK signalling pathway, and specifically we investigate the phenomenon of perfect adaptation.
-Like many other biological systems, protein signalling networks often show adaptive behaviour that helps to ensure a certain robustness of their functionality against various disturbances and perturbations [43].
-By using the technique of causal ordering to analyze the conditional independences and causal relations that are implied by the model at equilibrium, we elucidate the causal interpretation of the output of constraint-based causal discovery algorithms when they are applied to equilibrium protein expression data if the parameters are such that the system shows perfect adaptation.
+In this section, we focus on understanding the properties of the equilibrium distribution of a simple model of the RAS-RAF-MEK-ERK signalling pathway, and specifically investigate the phenomenon of perfect adaptation.
+Like many other biological systems, protein signalling networks often show adaptive behavior which helps to ensure a certain robustness of their functionality against various disturbances and perturbations [17].
+Using the technique of causal ordering to analyse the conditional independences and causal relations that are implied by the model at equilibrium, we elucidate the causal interpretation of the output of constraint-based causal discovery algorithms when they are applied to equilibrium protein expression data if the parameters are such that the system shows perfect adaptation.

 We test some of the model's predictions on real-world data and compare with another model that has been proposed.
-We do not claim that the perfectly adaptive model that we analyze here is a realistic model of the protein signalling pathway.
-Although we will show in Section 5.4 that the model is able to explain certain observations in real-world data, this is not that surprising for a model with that many parameters.
-Instead, our goal is to demonstrate that in systems with perfect adaptation, the standard interpretation of the output of causal discovery algorithms may not apply.
-This could explain why the output of certain causal discovery algorithms applied to the data of [18] appears to be at odds with the biological consensus network presented in ref.
-[18], see, for example, [47] and [9].
+We do not claim that the perfectly adaptive model that we analyse here is a realistic model of the protein signalling pathway.
+Although we will show in Section 5.4 that the model is able to explain certain observations in real-world data, this is not that surprising for a model with that many parameters.21 Instead, our goal is to demonstrate that in systems with perfect adaptation the standard interpretation of the output of causal discovery algorithms may not apply.22 This could explain why the output of certain causal discovery algorithms applied to the data of [47] appears to be at odds with the biological consensus network presented in [47], see for example [43] and [37].